sabrawer/Documentation/README.md

 The document **javascript prototypes and classes** is a tutorial on javascript prototypes and their relation to OOP.

 The program **contiguityForce-1** is the source code for the FCC force contiguity challenge.
 It will not run because the image files are not available here.
 The application is at 	https://s3.amazonaws.com/sabrawer-contiguity-force/contiguityForce-1.html.
 Read the documentation in the html file for comments.
-The images for the flags were downloaded as individual files from http://www.famfamfam.com/lab/icons/flags/
+The images for the flags were downloaded as individual files from http://www.famfamfam.com/lab/icons/flags/.
+This example may be useful because it shows how to use the images in SVG from within d3js.

 The document **deployNodeJsToHeroku** describes for beginners the simplest way to deploy the simplest NodeJS server.